axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/toggle-switch/README.md

-# Toggle Switch
+# AXA Toggle Switch

-TODO Description
+Toggle Switches provide a UI element for toggling between two visual states, on and off.

 ## Usage